Robert Jones Derfel

 Robert Jones Derfel (24 July 1824 – 16 December 1905) was a Welsh poet and political writer.

 Early life

-Derfel was born Robert Jones on 24 July 1824 on his grandfather's farm between Llandderfel and Bethel in Merionethshire, Wales.
-At he age of ten he ran away from home to live with his uncle near Corwen.
-When he was twelve he started work in a factory in Llangollen, and at twenty-one he moved to England despite not speaking any English at all - he was a native Welsh speaker and had never learnt English as the only education he had received was at Sunday school.
+Derfel was born Robert Jones on 24 July 1824 on his grandfather's farm, between Llandderfel and Bethel in Merionethshire, Wales.
+At the age of 10, he ran away from home to live with his uncle near Corwen.
+When he was 21 years old, he started work in a factory in Llangollen, and at 21 he moved to England despite not speaking any English at all – he was a native Welsh speaker and had never learnt English as the only education he had received was at Sunday school.

 Early working life

 In about 1850, after years without a permanent job, he found work as an odd-job man in drapery warehouses of J. F. and H. Roberts in Manchester.
 He soon became a travelling salesman at the Manchester firm.
 He was ordained in 1862, after long being a Baptist lay preacher and writing for the Baptist periodicals Y Tyst Apostolaidd and Y Greal.